 The Importance of Nutrition in Addiction Recovery

 Nutrition is an addiction recovery tool, as patients suffering from drug and alcohol abuse typically do not maintain balanced diets.
-With our recovery diet plan, we focus on providing balanced meals that will give the patient energy and make he or she feel and look better – two critical aspects that collaboratively work to psychologically and physiologically aid the patient in overcoming addiction, and future cravings.
+With our recovery diet plan, we focus on providing balanced meals that will give the patient energy and make him or her feel and look better – two critical aspects that collaboratively work to psychologically and physiologically aid the patient in overcoming addiction and future cravings.

 While achieving sobriety is an addicted person’s first priority, it’s essential that they take the extra steps to regain a holistic sense of health and wellness.
 A healthy body feels more comfortable, energetic, and balanced, contributing to the continuance of a sober lifestyle.
 The Ridge is committed to achieving this level of health for our patients with a balanced program of nutrition and exercise.